osgi/osgi.enroute/osgi.enroute.jsplumb.webresource/readme.md

 ## How to Use

-This bundle provides the `osgi.enroute.webresource` capability with the name `/twitter/bootstrap` and version=${vrs}.
+This bundle provides the `osgi.enroute.webresource` capability with the name `/twitter/bootstrap` and version=${base.version}.
 If you require this capability then you will automatically get this resource included in your html page when you add:

 	<link rel="stylesheet" type="text/css"
 		href="/osgi.enroute.webresource/\${bsn}/\${Bundle-Version}/*.css">